linkedin/DuaLip/README.md

 aspects of this library.
 A full list of acknowledgements can be found [here](acknowledgements.md).

 ## References
-DuaLip has been created on the basis of the following research paper.
+DuaLip has been created on the basis of the following research papers.
 If you cite DuaLip, please use the following:
 ```
 @inproceedings{ramanath:21,
   author       = {Ramanath, Rohan, and Keerthi, Sathiya S. and Basu, Kinjal and Salomatin, Konstantin and Yao, Pan},